OpenATO/website/pages/accessibility.md

 ## Our goals

-The ATO ASAP website is a work in progress, but as part of this we are attempting to follow the best practices we are documenting.
+The OpenATO website is a work in progress, but as part of this we are attempting to follow the best practices we are documenting.

 We strive to meet the latest W3C Recommendation of the WCAG guidelines (currently [WCAG 2.1 AA](https://www.w3.org/TR/WCAG21/)).